vanus-labs/docs/user-manual/introduction/architecture.md

 Source Connector obtains events from event sources, converts events into CloudEvents format, and sends them to any HTTP endpoint that supports the CloudEvents format.
 It supports both pull and push event acquisition methods.
-For SaaS software or cloud services such as Github, Amazon S3, etc., that provides a webhook mechanism, events are pushed to the Source Connector by the event source.
+For SaaS software or cloud services such as GitHub, Amazon S3, etc., that provides a webhook mechanism, events are pushed to the Source Connector by the event source.
 For data systems such as message queues and databases, events are pulled from the event source by the Source Connector.